knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Versioning an API**
     - Strategies for implementing version control in a REST API to support backward compatibility.

+1. **API Documentation with Swagger**
+    - Integrating Swagger for automatic API documentation and exploring advanced Swagger features.

 1. **Pagination and Sorting**
     - Implementing pagination and sorting mechanisms for handling large data sets.